profcase/project-charter-template/index.md

 ## Schedule

-In general, the following schedule will be followed:
+The following general schedule will be followed:

 - Phase 1 completed and presented at the end of week 2.
 - Client feedback and updates completed at the end of week 3.